 Yes.
 While the Apply Texas application will only allow you to list 3 references, after this application is submitted & paid for, the Online Recommendation System permits applicants to send extra requests for recommendations beyond the original three.

-You may, but keep in mind that such references tend to carry less weight with the admissions committee unless your professional work was of an academic sort (i.e., involved significant research and writing).
+You may, but keep in mind that such references tend to carry less weight with the admissions committee unless your professional work was of an academic nature (i.e., involved significant research and writing).

-Yes.
-Transcripts from all institutions (senior-level) are required.
-The only instance where this may not be necessary is if you have completed a study abroad program that doesn't provide a transcript, but the courses completed appear on the transcript of your home institution.
+No. However, it is still required that all post-secondary coursework is submitted, regardless of which transcript it appears on.
+If you have completed a study abroad program that doesn't provide a transcript, such courses should appear on the transcript of your home institution.

 There are no restrictions or specifications on the topic of your writing sample.
-Though something related to the program to which you are applying is ideal, this is not required.
+While something related to the program to which you are applying is ideal, it is not required.
 Of greater importance is that the sample clearly illustrates your skills in research, writing, and analysis.
 This typically comes in the form of a research/seminar paper, or a part of an undergraduate/graduate thesis if applicable.

 Your chances of admission will be negatively affected.
-In some cases, students who fall below the C/DMES minimum (3.50 GPA) are still offered admission, but this is almost always without funding and almost always conditionally.
-Such students generally present an otherwise stellar application.
+In some cases, students who fall below the C/DMES minimum (3.50 GPA) are still offered admission, but this is generally without funding and possibly a conditional admission.

-All applicants are considered for TA/AI funding based on their application for admission.
-The only departmental funding resource for which a separate application is required is the Foreign Language and Area Studies Fellowship.
-See Support for application instructions.
+All applicants are automatically considered for TA/AI funding based on their application for admission.
+The only funding resource for which a separate application is required is the Foreign Language and Area Studies Fellowship.

-You may use the transcripts and most of the letters from your admission application.
-However, the FLAS requires that one letter be a language reference that speaks specifically to your skills in the language for which you seek FLAS funding.
-If one of the 3 Apply Texas references is not a language reference, you will therefore have to submit one new letter of reference.
+No. You may use the transcripts and most or all of the letters from your admission application.
+However, bear in mind that the FLAS requires that one letter be a language reference that speaks specifically to your skills in the language for which you seek FLAS funding.
+If one of the three Apply Texas references is not a language reference, you will therefore need to have an additional recommendation letter submitted.

 No. You must reapply during the next application cycle, but some of your applications materials may be reused.
-These are usually transcripts and test scores if they have no expired.
-Contact the graduate coordinator before submitting your next application to discuss the details of your application.
+These are usually transcripts, test scores (if they have no expired) and recommendation letters.
+Contact the Graduate Coordinator before submitting your next application to discuss the details of your application.